Swiss thrash Italy, Denmark beat France at ice hockey worlds

 It was Switzerland’s biggest victory over Italy at the worlds.

-Last year’s finalist, Switzerland, didn’t waste time and took control with four goals in the opening period in the Group B game in the Slovak capital of Bratislava.
+Last year’s finalist, Switzerland, didn’t waste time and took control with four goals in the opening period in the Group B game.

 Fiala opened the scoring with a backhand on a breakaway 77 seconds in, followed by Gregory Hofmann, Lino Martschini and Vincent Praplan.